net-lisias-kspu/B9PartSwitch/ModuleB9PartSwitch.md

 * Only one module can manage the part's `maxTemp`
 * Only one module can manage the part's `skinMaxTemp`
 * Only one module can manage the part's surface attachment node
+* Only one module can manage the part's `crashTolerance`

 ## Examples